centreon/centreon-documentation/versioned_docs/version-24.04/administration/centreon-ha/troubleshooting-guide.md

 We notice that the centreon group is not authorized to start on any node.

-To free the resource group from its constraints, run the following command:
+To free the resource group from its constraints, run the following command (EL8 and Debian):

 ```bash
 pcs resource clear centreon